For further details see Mental Health Prescribing Forum Prescribing Guideline PG03- Pharmacological Treatment of Unipolar Depression

-- Adult over 18 years, 20mg once daily increased if necessary in steps of 20mg daily at intervals of 3–4 weeks; maximum 40mg daily (Elderly over 65 years, maximum 20mg daily)
+- Adult over 18 years, 10mg once daily, increased if necessary up to 20mg daily (Elderly over 65 years, initially 5mg once daily; maximum 10mg daily)

 - Adult over 18 years, 20mg daily increased after 3–4 weeks if necessary and at appropriate intervals thereafter; maximum 60mg daily (elderly usual maximum 40mg daily but 60mg can be used); child 8–18 years, 10mg daily increased after 1–2 weeks if necessary, maximum 20mg daily

 - If there is no response to fluoxetine at lower doses, increasing the dose is unlikely to produce any additional benefit but side effects would be expected to increase.